 History in brief

-The Danish Consumer Council has evolved from a small organisation into a dynamic organisation that places consumer policy on the daily agenda both in Denmark and internationally, eg through the European Consumers’ Organisation BEUC and Consumers International.
+Since then the Danish Consumer Council has evolved from a small organisation into a dynamic organisation that places consumer policy on the daily agenda both in Denmark and internationally.